 What Causes a Deflated Tire

-A deflated tire does not necessarily mean that you have a problem that requires a new tire.
-It merely means there is a loss of air pressure from the casing thread or the connected air valve.
+A deflated tire does not necessarily mean that you have a problem that requires a new tire from one of the premium tire brands, although this could be the case.
+It usually merely means there is a loss of air pressure from the casing thread or the connected air valve.
 When air pressure reduction occurs, it will cause flat tires as well as blowouts to occur.
 A deflated tire can significantly lower the expected tread life and resilience.
 It also improves the risk of a tire malfunction and higher gas expenses because of your vehicle working harder.

 If you hear a pop or feel the car jerk when in motion, you likely have a flat that will require a replacement within minutes.
 If your tire slowly loses air when idle, it is most likely a slow deflation.
 You will need a visual inspection to see if a tire needs more air or must be replaced.